-While we currently consider core deposits (defined as non-maturity deposits and non-brokered insured time deposits) as our primary source of funding to support asset growth, advances from the FHLBB and other sources of wholesale funding remain an important part of our liquidity contingency planning.
-Northeast Bank may borrow up to 50% of its total assets from the FHLBB, and borrowings are typically collateralized by mortgage loans and securities pledged to the FHLBB.
-At June 30, 2022, we had \$150.4 million of available borrowing capacity based on pledged collateral.
+While we currently consider core deposits (defined as non-maturity deposits and non-brokered insured time deposits) as our primary source of funding to support asset growth, advances from the FHLBB, brokered deposits, and other sources of wholesale funding remain an important part of our liquidity position and liquidity contingency planning.
+Northeast Bank may borrow up to 50% of its total assets from the FHLBB, and borrowings are typically collateralized by mortgage loans, including commercial real estate, and securities pledged to the FHLBB.
+At June 30, 2023, we had \$318.4 million of available borrowing capacity based on pledged collateral from the FHLBB.